1993 Volvo Tennis/Los Angeles

 The 1993 Volvo Tennis/Los Angeles was a men's tennis tournament held on outdoor hardcourts at the Los Angeles Tennis Center in Los Angeles, California in the United States that was part of the World Series category of the 1993 ATP Tour.
-It was the 67th edition of the tournament and was held from August 2, 1993, through August 8, 1993.
+It was the 67th edition of the tournament and was held from August 2, 1993, to August 8, 1993.
 Fourth-seeded Richard Krajicek won his second consecutive singles title at the event and earned $39,600 first-prize money.